RicardoLMMatos/Ricardos-mediterranean-restaurant/documentation/Testing.md

 - Nest Hub
 - Nest Hub Max

-I have also tested the website on real mobile devices such as Samsung Galaxy S21, S10, Google Pixel, Huawei P30 and it is 100% responsive.
+I have also tested the website on real mobile devices such as Samsung Galaxy S21, S10, Google Pixel, Huawei P30, Iphone 11 and everything renders as intended and it is 100% responsive.

 ## Validator Testing

 ### HTML Validation
 The [W3C Markup Validation](https://validator.w3.org/) Service was used to validate the HTML of the website.
 No errors found.